17 December 2008

 *Transforming products (drying, dairies, flour, bread, jams, soaps, medicines, etc.)

-*Rest the land and animals (& people), one day a week, one year every 7th.
+*Rest the land and animals (& people), one day a week and seasonally

 *Provide hospitality, rest, healing & retreat places